hapi-server/data-specification/README.md

     ]
 }
 ```
-Note that the time parameter is still included as the first dataset parameter, even if not requested.
+Note that the primary time parameter (always required to be the first parameter listed in the `info` response) is always included in the `data` response as the first dataset parameter (i.e., first column), even if not requested.

 Here is a summary of the effect of asking for a subset of dataset parameters:
 - do not ask for any specific parameters (i.e., there is no request parameter called ‘parameters’): all columns
-- ask for just the time parameter: just the time column
+- ask for just the primary time parameter: just the primary time column
-- ask for a single, non-time dataset parameter (like ‘parameters=Bx’): a time column and one data column
+- ask for a single parameter other than the primary time column (like ‘parameters=Bx’): primary time column and one data column

 The data endpoint also takes the `parameters` option, and so behaves the same way as the `info` endpoint in terms of which columns are included in the response.

 ## data